CrisalixSA/glvd/index.md

 ## Method

-We introduce GLVD, a parametric, data-driven iterative approach that fuses local and global cues by combining per-vertex neural fields with dynamically predicted 3D keypoints.
+We introduce GLVD, a learning-based optimization approach that fuses local and global cues by combining per-vertex neural fields with dynamically predicted 3D keypoints.
 Each neural field predicts 3D displacements for its associated vertex based on local features sampled at its current position, while the keypoint ensemble provides global structural guidance that informs and regularizes the optimization process.
 Central to our method is a relative encoding scheme, where each vertex is transformed based on the current keypoint estimates, allowing the network to learn geometry-aware updates that are conditioned on the evolving global structure.

 ![](assets/images/method.png)